-But degreasing every so often can end up saving you big money on other repairs, primarily because you’ll be able to see small issues like broken hose connections and oil leaks before they become expensive problems.
+Degreasing your engine every so often can end up saving you big money on other repairs, primarily because you’ll be able to actually see small issues like broken hose connections and oil leaks before they become expensive problems.
 Removing the gunk will also prevent excess wear on hoses and other parts, so they’ll last longer.

 If nothing else, it’ll make the work space cleaner for the next time you have to get under the hood.